|

 I left the USS Sabalo SS302 the first of the year of 1952 to go back to the States and recommissioned the USS BATFISH.

-The first trip to West Pac was not too good for the Sabalo as they lost one engine and then they lost another
+The first trip to West Pac was not too good for the Sabalo as they

-engine and remained alongside of the pier awaiting to repair the engines. ( I did not make the West Pac trip)
+engine and remained alongside of the pier awaiting to repair the

 The last time I heard of LCDR Larry Savadkin was one night in the Atlantic I communicated with him while on an operation.
 He then was a Division Commander of some division out of Charleston.